Wellington, Shropshire: Education and health services

 Wellington is the main education centre for the borough.
 Telford College and the independent school Wrekin College are located around the outskirts of the town, along with several primary and secondary schools.

-The Princess Royal Hospital – one of Shropshire's two main hospitals – is located just outside the town at Apley, as is the Severn Hospice.
-Within the town itself, Wellington Health Centre is the main GP practice.
+The Princess Royal Hospital, one of Shropshire's two main hospitals, is located just outside the town at Apley, as is the Severn Hospice.
+Within the town, Wellington Health Centre is the main GP practice.

+The former cottage hospital was endowed in 1910 by Ann Bowring, in memory of her husband John, a successful fish merchant and railway entrepreneur.
+The hospital, which opened on the Haygate Road in 1913, was used as a military auxiliary hospital during World War I. Threatened with closure in 1919, it was saved by local fundraising and continued to serve as a local hospital and later a care home, under the regional Health Board.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Wrekin TV transmitter.
+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire and Capital North West and Wales.
+The town is served by local newspaper, Shropshire Star.

-Transport history
+Transport

 Wellington has road links, centrally located railway and bus stations, and a position on routes 45 and 81 of the National Cycle Network.

-Railway links
+Railway

-Wellington railway station was built in 1849 and has three platforms, served by Avanti West Coast (which replaced Virgin Trains West Coast), Transport for Wales, and West Midlands Trains providing northbound trains towards Shrewsbury and Wales, and southbound trains to the West Midlands and London Euston.
-One of the platforms is a bay platform, which sees little use at present.
-Additionally, from 2008 to 2011 the town had a through train service to London Marylebone operated by Wrexham & Shropshire, the first for almost 40 years.
+Wellington railway station is served by three train operating companies: